3/02/15

 • 1 8-oz. tub cool whip, thawed

-3. Arrange cookies in a single layer in the bottom of a square 2-quart dish.
+1. Arrange half of the cookies in a single layer in the bottom of a square 2-quart dish.

-9. Cover and refrigerate 24 hours or until cookies are soft and cake-like.
-It takes much longer for nutter butters to soften up than it does vanilla wafers.
+8. Cover and refrigerate 24 hours or until cookies are soft and cake-like.
+It takes much longer for Nutter Butters to soften up than it does vanilla wafers.

-10. Garnish with crushed nutter butter cookies.
+9. Garnish with crushed Nutter Butter cookies or peanuts.
 Serve with additional melted peanut butter if desired.

-banana pudding, nutter butter, peanut butter, ripple, banana, dessert, no-bake, pudding, recipe, how to, best
+banana pudding, nutter butter, peanut butter, ripple, banana, dessert, no-bake, pudding, recipe, how to, best, southern, new spin, icebox cake

 Keep up with my latest shenanigans by following South Your Mouth!